cedwards/hubblestack-book/README.md

 HubbleStack: Open-Source Security Monitoring

 ## Book Description
-HubbleStack was designed using a powerful framework that allows todays biggest enterprises to manage tens and even hundreds-of-thousands of servers.
-Focusing on scalability, flexibility and transparency, HubbleStack has quickly become the tool of choice for many IT professionals.
+HubbleStack was designed using a powerful framework that allows today's biggest enterprises to manage tens and even hundreds-of-thousands of servers.
+Focusing on ability to scale, flexibility and transparency, HubbleStack has quickly become the tool of choice for many IT professionals.
 With this book you will learn how to leverage HubbleStack to better define, understand and actively monitor your IT security.